Asset management

 Stormwater |

-Stormwater assets represent 20.4% of the total value of all city assets.
-This includes 344 km of pipes, 59 ponds, 2 impoundments and 70 km of natural channels.
-Value and conditions
+Stormwater assets includes 361 km of pipes, 59 ponds, two impoundments and 70 km of natural channels.

 |